pragma-/pbot/README.md

     <pragma-> newuser13: Check the !{version} and the !{help} documentation.
        <PBot> newuser13: PBot version 2696 2020-01-04
        <PBot> newuser13: To learn all about me, see https://github.com/pragma-/pbot/tree/master/doc

+#### Background processing
+Any command can be flagged to execute as a background process.
+For example, suppose you make a Plugin that has a command that may potentially take a long time to complete, which could cause PBot to be non-responsive until the command completes...

+Not a problem!
+You can use the [`cmdset`](doc/Commands.md#cmdset) command to set the `execute-process` [command metadata](doc/Admin.md#command-metadata-list) and the command will now run as a background process, allowing PBot to carry on with its duties while the command runs.

+The familiar [`ps`](doc/Admin.md#ps) and [`kill`](doc/Admin.md#kill) commands can be used to list and kill the background processes.

 ### Factoids
 Factoids are a very special type of command.
 Anybody interacting with PBot